 which further inspires us to establish the estimates on the material derivative of the velocity (see Lemmas $\ref{l3.2}$ and $\ref{l3.4}$).

 However, since the bulk viscosity is often coupled with the divergence of the velocity while being inherently contained in the \textit{effective viscous flux}, it seems hard to extract information from $\divv \mathbf{u}$, and more fundamentally, from $\nabla\mathbf{u}$.
-Thus some new difficulties will occur when deriving the $L^\infty(0,\min\{1,T\};L^2)$-norm for the material derivative of the velocity (see Lemma $\ref{l3.4}$) in order to isolate $\lambda$ (see, e.g., \eqref{z3.35}).
-On the one hand, it is very hard to obtain the estimates for the term
+Thus, some new difficulties will occur when one tackles the $L^\infty(0,\min\{1,T\};L^2)$-norm for the material derivative of the velocity (see Lemma $\ref{l3.4}$) in order to isolate $\lambda$ (see, e.g., \eqref{z3.35}).